 This article will help you understand what rights do you have when your car keeps breaking down under warranty, your dealership is unable to fix your car after many attempts, or when the dealership takes too long to repair your car under warranty.
 You will also learn how our law firm will help you return your car to the manufacturer and get a refund under California law if this happens.

 Thousands of consumers per year encounter a strange problem.
 Their auto dealership can’t fix their car even though the car is still under warranty, or their warranty repair is taking too long.
 This post is written to answer the car warranty question that we get asked quite often – Dealership can’t fix my car.
 What are my rights?

 Your options will mostly depend whether your car is under the warranty or not.
 If you bought a new car or a used car that is still under warranty, and the dealership can’t fix your car, you will be protected by California lemon law.

-Generally, you need a California lemon law attorney if you are experiencing problems with a new car or a used car that is within the warranty coverage period.
-You may be able to return your vehicle and receive a full statutory refund.
-We have successfully obtained refunds from American, European, and Asian manufacturers and distributors for vehicles such as Chrysler, Infiniti, Nissan, Subaru, Maserati and many others without charging any fees to our clients.
+Generally, you need a California lemon law attorney such as us, if you are experiencing problems with a new car or a used car that is within the warranty coverage period.
+If your car keeps breaking down under warranty, you may be able to return your vehicle and receive a full statutory refund.
+We have successfully obtained refunds from American, European, and Asian manufacturers and distributors for defective vehicles without charging any fees to our clients.
 So feel free to contact us for a free consultation.